-Get involved Volunteer Phoenix Project Phoenix Project The Phoenix Project is an innovative new scheme for members of the community to come together to support victims of modern slavery.
+Get involved Volunteer Phoenix Project Phoenix Project The Phoenix Project is an award-winning scheme for members of the community to come together to support victims of modern slavery.
 For many victims of modern slavery, they have lost their ability to trust.
 Your time volunteering can help grow their confidence and allow these individuals to lead an independent life.
-By sharing your skills, you have the ability to make a real, positive impact in their lives.
-We are particularly looking for volunteers who have expertise in language education, health and wellbeing, housing advice, legal advice and therapeutic support.
+We are looking for volunteers to support survivors to engage and connect to their local areas, through exploring individual interests and skills and linking them with activities in the community.
+As the Phoenix Project continues to grow, we are also seeking volunteers who can support the team with administrative tasks such as event planning and mapping support services across London.
+By sharing your time, you have the ability to make a real, positive impact in their lives.
+In 2020, the STEP Project, in which the Phoenix Project exists, won the Collaboration Award at the Thomson Reuters Foundation's annual Stop Slavery Awards.
 Rewards As a volunteer for Hestia you qualify for Hestia Rewards.
 It’s our way of saying thank you for the amazing work you do.
 Rewards include: Reimbursed expenses for travel and £5 per day for lunch An invite to our volunteering awards and celebration events Access to a dedicated volunteer training programme, e-learning materials, and face to face learning & development programme.
 References for future job applications How to get involved To become a Phoenix Project volunteer, please email [email protected].
 Cynthia's Story Cynthia experienced modern slavery here in the UK.
 After being supported by our Modern Slavery Response team, she was supported by our Phoenix Project.
 "I was struggling because of my mental health; I was feeling isolated and was worrying a lot about the refusal of my asylum claim.
 My caseworker supported me in attending meetings with my immigration solicitor and helped me source important documents for my appeal.
 I was also referred to further mental health support and was matched with a community volunteer (Phoenix Project) who supported me and my children to feel comfortable in our local community.
 I am now hoping to register both of my children in nursery and access part time employment – my community volunteer has been helping me with my CV.
 Things are starting to get better and I am looking forward.
 Without the support of the Phoenix Project, I wouldn’t be where I am today."
 Read Cynthia's full story The Phoenix project was part of the STEP Project “Sustainable integration and Trafficking human beings through proactive identification and Enhanced Protection” which was co-funded by the asylum migration and integration fund of the European Union.
 Read the 'Hope for the Future: Support for survivors of trafficking after the National Referral Mechanism' evaluation and policy report, looking at the STEP pilot project created in partnership with Ashiana and the British Red Cross.